Introduction

 These guidelines have been developed by Eika Boligkreditt’s remuneration committee and approved by the board of directors.
 They apply to remuneration, including pay, benefits in kind, pension and insurance plans, and termination payments.
 The guidelines apply to all employees.

-main principles for determining remuneration
+Main principles for determining remuneration

 The remuneration of Eika Boligkreditt’s employees is determined by individual contracts of employment.